 Types of Negative SEO

 Below are the types of negative SEO practices that can wreak havoc on your website.
-I am not highlighting these to recommend that you try them; I’m showing you what to look out for so you can prevent them.
+I am not highlighting these to recommend you try them.
+I’m showing you what to look out for so you can prevent them.

 1: Mass Backlink Creation

-Creating hundreds, if not thousands, of low quality backlinks to your site.
-These are of no value, and due to the sheer amount of them can have a negative impact on your target page or home page.
+Creating hundreds, if not thousands, of low-quality backlinks to your site.
+These are of no value, and due to the sheer volume of them can have a negative impact on your target page or home page.
+There is a rumor that Google no longer counts bad links in their ranking score, however, I would still recommend to monitor your backlinks and remove the bad ones.

 4: Removal Of Key Backlinks